josbouten/Sculpt-O-Sound/README.md

 Sculpt-O-Sound presents:

-Vocode-O-Matic, a 31 terts band vocoder with editable frequency matrix for Rack v1.x.
+Vocode-O-Matic and Vocode-O-Matic-XL, are 31 terts band vocoders with editable frequency matrix for Rack v1.x.
 Its use is restricted to 44100 Hz sampling frequency at the moment.
+The actual vocoding done by Vocode-O-Matic and Vocode-O-Matic-XL are the same.
+The XL-version has more controls which allow fine tuning of the output signal.
 You can find a video posted on youtube which demonstrates Vocode-O-Matic.
 Follow this link: https://www.youtube.com/watch?v=u_tcVmCJ_R8
+A second video demonstrating some of the fine tuning capabilities of Vocode-O-Matic-XL can be found here:

 ![alt text](doc/Vocode-O-Matic_v1.1.0.png)

 The vocoder has 31 terts band filters for the carrier and modulator inputs.
 To get an interesting result, start by using a pad like sound with a large bandwidth as a carrier and a rhythm loop as a modulator.
 The vocoder will make the pad play the rhythm.

 Vocode-O-Matic-XL is basically the same as Vocode-O-Matic but it has sliders for the level of the modulator bands, sliders for panning the vocoded carrier bands to either left or right and sliders for the attack and release time of the envelope follower of each terts band.
 Be careful with the level sliders.
 If you crank them up too much, the sound will be distorted.